 A student or parent who is dissatisfied with the outcome of an investigation may appeal through policy FNG(LOCAL).

-[See Safety Transfers/Assignments on page 24, Dating Violence, Discrimination, Harassment, and Retaliation on page 48, Hazing on page 66, policy FFI, and the district improvement plan, a copy of which can be viewed in the campus office.]
+[Also see Safety Transfers/Assignments on page 22, Dating Violence, Discrimination, Harassment, and Retaliation on page 38, Hazing on page 49, policy FFI, and the district improvement plan, a copy of which can be viewed in the campus office.]